Do Go On - 127 - Escape From Colditz Castle

 Yeah.

-All those things blow my mind.
+Like all those things blow my mind.

-How many skills do I have?
+How many skills people are.

-Blown in my mind.
+Blune my mind.

-I'd be useless in these escapes.
+It's like, I'd be useless in these escapes.

 They would not have sent you to the castle, I don't think.